a15k/interactions-api/README.md

 # TODOs

 1. Allow CORS for whitelisted origins (based on app users)
+1. Redis namespaces (interactions-api-test) and make sure database cleaning is compatible
 2. Rest of Flags controller
 2. Presentations controller
+3. Generate JS client lib and test from rspec (?) - can we autogenerate the client in Travis in a separate repo or travis build and test when this baseline changes?
+3. Should we allow API token in lieu of api ID and domain if provided?
+If so change authenticate method names?
 3. Ratings controller
 4. Getting accept header to display in swagger-ui
 5. Set known apps and settings from interactions-site via an API